pedroosmaFever/GettingandCleaningDataPOS/Codebook.md

     LAYING

 meanx
   Mean of the the acceleration signal from the smartphone accelerometer X axis in standard gravity units 'g'.
+Normalized within [-1,1]

 meany
   Mean of the the acceleration signal from the smartphone accelerometer Y axis in standard gravity units 'g'.
+Normalized within [-1,1]

 meanz
   Mean of the the acceleration signal from the smartphone accelerometer Z axis in standard gravity units 'g'.
+Normalized within [-1,1]

 stdx
   Standard Deviation of the the acceleration signal from the smartphone accelerometer X axis in standard gravity units 'g'.
+Normalized within [-1,1]

 stdy
   Standard Deviation of the the acceleration signal from the smartphone accelerometer Y axis in standard gravity units 'g'.
+Normalized within [-1,1]

 stdz
   Standard Deviation of the the acceleration signal from the smartphone accelerometer Z axis in standard gravity units 'g'.
+Normalized within [-1,1]

 Second Data Set:
 ===============